-When you first take up gardening as a hobby you will probably head for your local garden centre in search of some essential gardening accessories and tools.
+When you first take up gardening as a hobby you will probably head for your local garden center in search of some essential gardening accessories and tools.
 This is where you will be confronted by a bewilderingly large array of gardening equipment, all of which at first glance may appear to be essential.
-Of course in reality the majority of them are not necessary, although they might make certain tasks in the garden easier if you invest in them at a later date.
-As a beginner you are not yet at a stage where you need to fork out for expensive ‘extra’ accessories and tools.
+Of course, in reality, the majority of them are not necessary, although they might make certain tasks in the garden easier if you invest in them at a later date.
+As a beginner, you are not yet at a stage where you need to fork out for expensive ‘extra’ accessories and tools.
 Right now what you need are a range of good old fashioned basic tools and accessories like your Grandparents used to use in their gardens.
-Later on if this becomes the kind of hobby you really want to pursue seriously you can start expanding your accessories to include more versatile and unusual tools and equipment.
+Later on, if this becomes the kind of hobby you really want to pursue seriously you can start expanding your accessories to include more versatile and unusual tools and equipment.

 One thing that will partially determine the tools and accessories you buy is the type of gardening you intend to do.
 You need to decide if you want a vegetable garden, a flower garden or perhaps both.
 Do you intend to have a lawn, a patio or gravel?
 Are the kind of shrubs you are going to grow likely to need pruning or clipping?

 I hope this article will make it far easier for any gardening beginners to know exactly which items to buy when they first start enjoying this exciting hobby.

 The very basics most gardeners need.